prody/ProDy-website/tutorials/cryoem_tutorial/intro.rst

 Introduction
 ===============================================================================

-This tutorial shows how to use a cryo-em electron density data to produce elastic network model analysis.
-The electron density maps could be gathered from electron density map database from _EMDDatabank.
+This tutorial shows how to use cryo-em electron density data to perform elastic network model analysis.
+The electron density maps could be gathered from the electron density map database EMDDatabank.

 Required Programs